-Picking your favourite song from a back catalogue as vast and impressive as Led Zeppelin’s is never light work and, sometimes, just picking the one song can be wholly impossible.
-It’s a question all members of Led Zeppelin have faced in their time as part of the biggest band in rock and one we imagine a lot of you have pondered too.
+Picking your favourite song from a back catalogue as vast and impressive as Led Zeppelin’s is never light work, and, sometimes, just picking the one song can be wholly impossible to pull off.
+It’s a question all Led Zeppelin members have faced in their time as part of the biggest band in rock and one we imagine a lot of you have pondered too.
 Usually, the group’s members refused to answer the question, but on a few occasions, the media training slipped, and the band opened up about their trusted tunes.

-Over the course of eight studio albums, Led Zeppelin created an abundance of tracks which could all be possible contenders to be Plant’s favourite and if you ask any Led Zep fan which track means the most to them you are bound to get a different answer from one day to the next.
-That’s not only as you would imagine any true muso to answer but it also speaks highly of the dynamic variety the band brought to their work.
+Over the course of eight studio albums, Led Zeppelin created an abundance of tracks that could all be possible contenders to be Plant’s favourite, and if you ask any Led Zep fan which track means the most to them, you are bound to get a different answer from one day to the next.
+That’s not only as you would imagine any true muso to answer, but it also speaks highly of the band’s dynamic variety that they brought to their work.

 Bonafide classics such as ‘Kashmir’ and ‘All My Love’ do make their way onto the list but perhaps what is most revealing is that track’s you’d assume would be on Plant’s list such as ‘Whole Lotta Love’ and ‘Stairway To Heaven’ both of which have been omitted.
 It says more about the strength of the band’s back catalogue of world-class material than anything else.